 On April 9, 2020, the Company reported that all the technical studies have been completed for the Black Butte Project Feasibility Study and that the timing for completion of the Feasibility Study may be delayed due to the global health and financial crisis caused by COVID-19.
-The Feasibility Study was released October 27, 2020 and the technical report was filed on December 10, 2020.
+The Feasibility Study was released October 27, 2020 and in December 2020, the Company announced and filed an independent technical report prepared under National Instrument 43-101 entitled "Sandfire Resources America Inc., Black Butte Copper Project, Feasibility Study (Johnny Lee Deposit) and Mineral Resource Estimate Update (Lowry Deposit) - Technical Report NI 43-101".